Bridging Neural Networks and Wireless Systems with MIMO-OFDM Semantic Communications: Introduction

 \section{Introduction}

-As next-generation wireless networks push toward more efficient and intelligent data delivery, conventional digital communication paradigms---based on separate source coding, channel coding, and modulation---begin to show their limitations.
+As next-generation wireless networks push toward efficient and intelligent data delivery, conventional digital communication---based on separate source coding, channel coding, and modulation---begin to show their limitations.
 While classic information-theoretic results~\cite{shannon1949mathematical} support this modular structure, real-world conditions often deviate from the ideal assumptions of large block lengths, stationary channels, and additive white Gaussian noise (AWGN) channel.
 As a result, practical systems struggle to fully realize the theoretical gains promised by such layered approaches~\cite{polyanskiy2010channel}.

+Semantic communications have emerged as a promising alternative~\cite{BeyondBits}. {Semantic communication systems aim to convey the \emph{meaning} of source information rather than merely minimizing symbol-error rates.
+Since this objective aligns closely with source encoder optimization, such systems are typically realized through joint source and channel coding using various distortion measures~\cite{bourtsoulatze2019deep,qin2021semantic,tung2021deepwive}.
+Semantic communications can also serve as a means to implement goal-oriented systems when the loss functions are carefully designed to align with specific receiver-side tasks~\cite{qin2021semantic}.
+The output of a semantic encoder may vary depending on the architecture, producing analog or quantized complex-valued symbols~\cite{bourtsoulatze2019deep}, or even bit streams~\cite{park2024joint, ding2024adaptive}.}

-Semantic communications have emerged as a promising alternative, integrating source and channel coding within a single, end-to-end learning framework~\cite{BeyondBits, qin2021semantic}.
-Rather than focusing solely on symbol-level accuracy, semantic systems directly map application-relevant information such as key visual features~\cite{bourtsoulatze2019deep, tung2021deepwive} or essential text components~\cite{qin2021semantic, xie2021deep} into symbols.
-This approach has demonstrated notable improvements over traditional methods in simulations, achieving better performance across metrics ranging from mean squared error to perceptual similarity~\cite{bourtsoulatze2019deep, tung2021deepwive, qin2021semantic, xie2021deep}.
-However, their end-to-end design, which bypasses traditional bit-based processing and directly operates on symbols, inherently increases their susceptibility to channel noise and variability.
-This raises a critical question: \textit{Can the theoretical and simulated gains of semantic communications be reliably achieved in real-world wireless scenarios?}
+{In this article, we focus on deep learning-based semantic communication systems that directly map input data to complex-valued symbols~\cite{bourtsoulatze2019deep,qin2021semantic,tung2021deepwive}, commonly referred to as deep joint source-channel coding (DeepJSCC).} This approach has demonstrated improvements over traditional methods in simulations, achieving better performance across metrics ranging from mean squared error to perceptual similarity~\cite{bourtsoulatze2019deep, tung2021deepwive, qin2021semantic}.
+However, their end-to-end design, which bypasses traditional bit-based processing and directly operates on symbols, increases their susceptibility to channel noise and variability.
+This raises a question: \textit{Can the theoretical and simulated gains of semantic communications be reliably achieved in real-world wireless scenarios?}